roxburd/bloodriders/README.md

 - duty reminders to remind you to send that READY message.
 - send live location.
 - auto-tracking, sending location if you stop moving.
+- support for other regions (different message formats, etc.)

 Many thanks to our users and testers.
 Don't be shy - say Hi and give us your suggestions for future features.